11rchitwood/hope/hope.md

 ## Adventus

 Today is the start of the season of Advent.
 It's the beginning of the Christian calendar, and the Christmas season, but where did we get the word?
-The Latin word adventus is the noun for "coming" or "arrival."
+The Latin word *adventus* is the noun for "coming" or "arrival."
 Literally, it's the noun version of "coming (ventus) to (ad)."
 We use the word "advent" in secular context as well: "the advent of the printing press" or "the advent of the internet."
-These inventions no doubt changed the world in large ways, but the Advent season celebrates the greatest invention of all time: Love coming to planet Earth.
+Inventions like these have changed the world in large ways, but the Advent season celebrates the greatest invention of all time: Love coming to planet Earth.

 > The Word became flesh and blood,
 >     and moved into the neighborhood.